ByronBroughten/Deal-Lab/README.md

 The methods of these classes constrain which parameters may be fed to them depending on what the class instance represents.
 For example, it will only let you retrieve a “purchasePrice” variable from GetterSection<“property”>.
 Further, outputs are also typed, so the IDE can tell you the type of the value had by GetterVariable<“property”, “purchasePrice”>.
 All such typing is based on the stateSchemas.

+#### StateOperators
-__StateOperators__: classes for updating state.
+Classes for updating state.
 These are similar to the StateGetters, but rather than merely navigate and retrieve pieces of state they can also create new state instances with updated values.

       property.variable(“purchasePrice”).update(250000);